thuml/Timer-XL/README.md

 🔥 Based on forecasting principles, we advocate to **extend the context length** in the time series field.

-💡 To facilitate long-context Transformers on diverse tasks, we propose **multivariate next token prediction**, a novel paradigm to uniformly predict 1D and 2D time series with potential covariates.
+💡 To facilitate long-context Transformers on diverse tasks, we propose **multivariate next token prediction**, a novel paradigm to uniformly predict 1D and 2D time series with optional covariates.

 🌟 We present Timer-XL enhanced by a universal **TimeAttention** as an extra-long version of generative time-series Transformers ([Timer](https://github.com/thuml/Large-Time-Series-Model)) for unified time series forecasting.

-🏆 Timer-XL achieves **state-of-the-art** supervised performance and generalization capabilities as a one-for-all large time series model.
+🏆 Timer-XL achieves **state-of-the-art** on both supervised performance and generalization capabilities as a one-for-all large time series model.

 ## Updates

 :triangular_flag_on_post: **News** (2024.10) Code implementation and scripts will be released soon.

 ## What is New

+> For our previous large time series model, please refer to [**Tim**e-Series-Transform**er** (Timer)](https://github.com/thuml/Large-Time-Series-Model)

 ### Model Architecture